adhoc-dev/sale/sale_subscription_ux/README.rst

 ====================

 #.
 Add an option to add or not period description on invoice narration
-#. check company consistency between subscription and partner
 #.
+Check company consistency between subscription and partner and partner invoice
+#.
 Add Dates required boolean field on Subscription Template model, if setted, then the Start date and End date will be required
 #.
 Add funcionality to use "without discount" in subscription lines.
-#.
-If you have a sale order that have both, subscription products and products
-   that generate projects or tasks, then the created subscriptions will re use the analytic account that was created for the project/tasks.
 #.
 Add sequence on sale subscriptions lines that let us to order the
    subscription lines.
 #.
 Update prices in subscriptions: update price in subscription lines from the